 The Metro has been instrumental in changing the face of Hyderabad, a city that has emerged as a key information technology and manufacturing market in India.
-Apart from enhancing the connectivity quotient of the city, the Metro network has also made visible impact on the city’s real estate market, counted among the world’s most promising property market.On March 20, Phase-III of the Hyderabad Metro became operational connecting two important areas of the city — Ameerpet and Hitec City.
-The 10-km stretch on the Blue Line, which was flagged off by Governor of Andhra Pradesh and Telangana ESL Narasimhan, will have nine stations — Ameerpet, Madhura Nagar, Yousufguda, Jubilee Hills Road No. 5, Jubilee Hills Checkpost, Peddamma Temple, Madhapur, Durgam Cheruvu, Hitec City.
+Apart from enhancing the connectivity quotient of the city, the Metro network has also made visible impact on the city’s real estate market, counted among the world’s most promising property market.On March 20, Phase-III of the Hyderabad Metro became operational by connecting two important areas of the city Ameerpet and Hitec City.
+The 10 km stretch on the blue line, which was flagged off by Governor of Andhra Pradesh and Telangana ESL Narasimhan will have nine stations Ameerpet, Madhura Nagar, Yousufguda, Jubilee Hills Road No. 5, Jubilee Hills Checkpost, Peddamma Temple, Madhapur, Durgam Cheruvu, and Hitec City.

 With the 56 km length operational, it has now became the India's second largest Metro Rail network after Delhi.
 Here is all you need to know about the Hyderabad Metro Project which is being developed at a cost of Rs 18,800 crore, a span of 72 kilometre and has three corridors.